basp/hack/README.md

 Note that during the compilation process all symbolic information is essentially lost so when decompiling you will get back only raw addresses for `@` instructions.

-Nevertheless, it can be useful to feed this output back into the assembler to make sure the resulting binary is equivalent to the original.
+Nevertheless, it can be useful to feed this output back into the assembler to make sure the resulting binary is equivalent to the original (the one that was presumably transpiled from IL).

 ## Summary
 The Hack toolchain currently allows you to go from `IL -> Hack -> Binary`.
 But using the `dasm` command you can also go from `Binary -> Hack` although you **will** lose all symbolic information.